anproulx/school/content/en/project/abide-fmri/index.md

 Several studies have found functional connectivity profil in the default mode network in people with ASD (Anderson, 2014).
 Based on these findings, rs-fMRI data have been used to predict autism by training a classifier on the multi-site ABIDE data set (Nielsen et al., 2013).
 This project's scientific aim is to replicate these findings.

+### Becoming a Team
+The three of us joined forces when we realized that we shared many similar learning goals and interests.
+With such similar project ideas, we figured we would accomplish more working together by each taking on a different cross-validation methods to train various machine learning models.

+### Team Project Management

+We all shared a common interest in making our project as reproducible as possible.
+This goal meant creating a transparent, collaborative workflow that could be tracked at any time by anyone.
+To achieve this objective, we utilized the many features that GitHub has to offer, all of which you can see in action at our shared repository [here](https://github.com/brainhack-school2020/abide-fmri).
+* **Branches:** used to simultaneously on our own parts and then push changes to the master branch
+* **Pull requests:** created when making changes to the master branch
+* **Issues:** used to communicate with each other and keep track of tasks
+* **Tags:** used to keep issues organized
+* **Milestones:** used to keep our main goals in mind (Week 4 presentation and final deliverable)
+* **Projects:** used to track various aspects of our work

 ### Tools